AbhishekShrivastav73/Movie-App/README.md

 # MovieMania: Your Ultimate Movie Companion 🍿

 Welcome to MovieMania, your go-to destination for all things movies!
 This React-based frontend project utilizes the power of the TMDB API to provide you with an immersive movie browsing experience right in your browser.
-Whether you're a cinephile or just looking for something to watch tonight, MovieMania has got you covered.
+Whether you're a cinephile or just looking for something to watch tonight, MovieMania has got you covered

 ## Features